Crohn ZoneCrohn Zone

 • Choose gut-friendly options like zucchini, carrots, and peeled cucumbers, which are easier to digest.

-2. Incorporate Sustainable Proteins
+1. Incorporate Sustainable Proteins

 • Consider plant-based options like tofu or tempeh if your gut can handle them.

-3. Embrace Minimal Waste Practices
+1. Embrace Minimal Waste Practices

-• Freeze leftovers to reduce food waste.
+• Freeze leftovers to cut down on food waste.

-4. Focus on Simple Swaps
+1. Focus on Simple Swaps

 Real-Life Example: Sustainable Eating with Crohn’s

-Sophia’s Journey - Sophia, a 34-year-old Crohn’s patient, wanted to reduce her environmental impact without worsening her symptoms.
-She began by meal-planning around low-fiber, seasonal vegetables and swapped beef for sustainable fish.
-“I feel good knowing I’m helping the planet while still taking care of my body,” she shares.
+Sophia is a 34-year-old Crohn’s patient who wanted to reduce her environmental impact.
+She began meal-planning around low-fiber, seasonal vegetables.
+She also swapped beef for sustainable fish.

 Practical Tips for Getting Started